tolauwae/phd-thesis/src/oop/oop.typ

 We go into more details when discussing the evaluation rules.
 For clarity, we place a line over these components to differentiate them from the similar components in the client configuration.

-In our implementation we also have an outgoing message box used to communicate all the information needed to update the debugger frontend, in order not to clutter the semantics we omit this message box in the semantics.
+#note[Breakpoints can be added to the semantics, analogous to the approach in @chapter:remote.]In our implementation we also have an outgoing message box used to communicate all the information needed to update the debugger frontend, in order not to clutter the semantics we omit this message box in the semantics.
 // todo In the appendix, we show how to extend the semantics with this message box, and how to handle breakpoints.
 These rules are similar to those represented for the remote debugger in the previous chapter.

 === Stepping in a Stateful Out-of-place Debugger<oop:invocation>